lethe-cfd/rheocal/README.md

 3) Initial guesses quality: it might be helpful to inform the user of the quality of the guesses.
 It could be based for example on the mean relative error and show a warning if it is too low.

 #### 5. Impose one or multiple parameters
+If the user has a better idea of the expected answer, it would be nice to be able to impose a value on one or multiple parameters.
+But if there is one less variable parameter, the nonlinear equation systems goes from n equations to n-1 equation, meaning the whole problem is changed.
+It might not be hard to implement, since it would simplify the mathematical problem, but it would probably be time consuming and require good code architecture.

 #### 6. Guess function for initial values: